-Dr. Brandi Bourg - Extension Beef Cattle Specialist, Mississippi State University
+Dr. Brandi Karisch - Extension Beef Cattle Specialist, Mississippi State University

-Once the commitment has been made to purchase or retain a heifer to be a replacement in the herd, it is important to give her the best chance at having a long and productive life in the herd.
+The replacement heifer is the foundation of a productive cowherd and, it is important to give her the best chance at having a long and productive life in the herd.
 Early development and her early reproductive performance are among the best indicators of how she will perform later in life.
 The ultimate goal for that heifer is to wean a calf every 365 days that weighs approximately 1⁄2 of her body weight, and that heifer is expected to wean her first calf, while still growing herself, and rebreed in time to join the rest of the herd for her second calf.
 This can be a daunting task, and it is very important that we provide that heifer with proper nutrition to meet these goals.

-When determining the nutritional needs for developing a replacement heifer, it is best to divide the program into 4 stages.
-The first stage consists of a growth period from weaning to breeding (approximately 240 days), stage 2 consists of the breeding season (approximately 60 days), the third stage consists of the gestation period (from breeding to calving, and the fourth stage consists of the time from calving to rebreeding.
-It is generally recommended to breed heifers to calve 30 days before the rest of the cowherd, and the development plan should be determined accordingly.
+When determining the nutritional needs for a heifer development program, it is best to divide the program into 4 stages.
+The first stage consists of a growth period from weaning to breeding (approximately 240 days), stage 2 consists of the breeding season (approximately 60 days), the third stage consists of the gestation period (from breeding to calving), and the fourth stage consists of the time from calving to rebreeding.
+It is generally recommended to breed heifers to calve 30 days before the rest of the cowherd to allow extra time to rebreed for the second calf, and the development plan should be determined accordingly.

-In discussing an example for nutritional needs for developing replacement heifers, it is best to refer to this standard scenario.
-For a heifer with an expected mature weight of 1,100 lbs, she needs to reach 67% of her mature weight at breeding, and 80% of her mature weight at calving.
-For this particular heifer we need her to reach target weights of 737 lbs at breeding time, and 935 lbs at calving.
-If heifers are weaned at 6months of age at 450 lbs, she then has 240 days to reach her breeding weight, and would need to gain 1.2 lbs per day.
+In discussing an example for nutritional needs for developing replacement heifers, we'll refer to this standard scenario.
+A heifer with an expected mature weight of 1,100 lbs, needs to reach 67% of her mature weight at breeding, and 80% of her mature weight at calving.
+Therefore our target weights are 737 lbs at breeding time, and 935 lbs at calving.
+If heifers are weaned at 6 months of age at 450 lbs, she then has 240 days to reach her breeding weight, and would need to gain 1.2 lbs per day.

-During the growth phase of heifer development, that heifer requires 1.3 lb of crude protein per day, and 15.6 Mcal of energy per day.
+During the growth phase of heifer development, that heifer requires 1.3 lb of crude protein per day, and 15.6 Mcal of energy per day (based on NRC requirements).
 If in our example heifers are weaned in the fall (spring calving herd), the forage available would typically be mature or processed winter forage.
-If we sent our hay to be tested, and discovered it was 8% crude protein and had 0.9 Mcal of energy.
+We sent our hay to be tested, and discovered it was 8% crude protein and had 0.9 Mcal of energy.
 If she eats 2.2% of her body weight on average of forage, she would eat 11.1 lbs of that hay per day, and it would provide her with 0.88 lbs of protein, and 10.0 Mcal of energy.
-If we compare that back to her requirements, we can see that the forage alone did not provide enough energy or protein to meet her needs to grow at 1.2 lbs per day, so we would need to provide her with a supplement.
+If we compare that back to her requirements, we can see that the forage alone did not provide enough energy or protein to meet her needs to grow at 1.2 lbs per day, so we would need to provide her with a supplement to reach our targets.